Pale Ales – U.S. Open Beer Championship Categories

 Category 7: Juicy or Hazy Strong Pale Ale

-Clarity: Low to a very high degree of cloudiness is typical of these beers.
+Clarity: Very low haze to very high degree of cloudiness.
 Starch, yeast, hop, protein, and/or other compounds contribute to a wide range of hazy appearances within this category.

 Perceived Malt Aroma & Flavor: Low to medium-low malt aroma and flavor may be present

-Perceived Hop Aroma & Flavor: Medium-high to very high hop aroma and flavor are present, with attributes typical of hops from any origin.
+Perceived Hop Aroma & Flavor: Medium-high to very high hop aroma and flavor are present, with a wide range of attributes, especially fruity, tropical, juicy, and others.

 Perceived Bitterness: Low to medium.
 The impression of bitterness is soft and well-integrated into overall balance and may differ significantly from measured or calculated IBU levels.